 3. Use KPIs to Track Project Expectations

-By having KPIs on your project performance or development, you can help better prioritize work that will address technical debt.
+By having KPIs on your project performance or development, you can better prioritize work that addresses technical debt.
 For more help on this, read about 8 essential KPI metrics for teams.

 4. Have Your Team Track Technical Debt as They Do Their Tasks

-Instead of having various status updates, combine them all under one roof.
-Now technical debt can be tracked and prioritized with other tasks, which keeps them in the forefront and not lost between the cracks.
+Instead of having various status updates, combine them under one roof.
+As a result, technical debt can be tracked and prioritized with other tasks to ensure they don’t slip through the cracks.

 5. Empower Teams to Plan Around Technical Debt

-Use technical debt to engage your team: make it part of a collaborative planning effort and get feedback from your team.
+Use technical debt to engage your team.
+Make it part of a collaborative planning effort and get feedback to stay on track.